Conditions Anthrax

 • People who come into close contact with livestock or wildlife are at increased risk.

 • If left untreated, some forms of anthrax can quickly become fatal.
-However, cutaneous anthrax, which is the most common, heals without therapy in 80 percent of cases.
+Cutaneous anthrax is the most common form and resolves without treatment in 80 percent of cases.
+However, it should still be treated in order to avoid complications.

 Note: The information in this article cannot and should not replace a medical consultation and must not be used for self-diagnosis or treatment.